Vulnerability assessment for Azure powered by Qualys

 Learn more in Azure RBAC permissions in Azure Policy.

 You can use any of the following criteria:

 To create a rule:

-From the recommendations detail page for Container registry images should have vulnerability findings resolved, select Disable rule.
+From the recommendations detail page for Azure registry container images should have vulnerabilities resolved (powered by Qualys), select Disable rule.

 Select the relevant scope.